owncloud-archive/documentation/developer_manual/core/unit-testing.rst

 Requirements:
 ~~~~~~~~~~~~~
-- ownCloud >= 10.0 (make sure you have an running instance of ownCloud complete setup)
+- ownCloud >= 10.0 (make sure you have an running instance of ownCloud completely setup)
-- admin user called "admin" with the password "admin"
+- An admin user called "admin" with the password "admin"
 - no self-signed SSL certificates
 - testing utils (running ``make`` in your terminal from the ``webroot`` directory will install them)
 - Selenium standalone server (download Selenium standalone server jar from http://docs.seleniumhq.org/download/)